albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 The label at the connecting great circle line shows departure airport ident, destination airport ident and great circle distance.
 A tooltip is shown if hovering the mouse over the blue direct connection or flight plan preview lines.

+The trail preview shows tooltips with time, distance and flown altitude when hovering the mouse cursor above, if enabled.

 .. note::